Mediterranean Lemon Chicken Pasta Salad

 - Include your favorite olives

-Tips For The Best Lemon Chicken Pasta Salad
+Tips for the Best Chicken Pasta Salad with Lemon

 My advice is to not be shy with the lemon pepper when you’re seasoning the chicken and chickpeas in the skillet since it’s a key flavor element in this recipe.